 Is beer flammable?

-Here’s a question you might have asked yourself while sipping on a cold one on a late night, sat before a campfire or maybe with a smoke in hand.Another question you might have pondered before is What will happen if I pour beer onto a fire?
+Here’s a question you might have asked yourself while sipping on a cold one on a late night, hanging out in front of a campfire, or maybe with a smoke in hand.Another question you may have pondered before is - what will happen if I pour beer onto a fire?

 Honestly, we don’t know why you would consider such a scenario as losing your beer to a roaring flame or pouring your beer on a campfire for the sake of a fire experiment.

 But…It is an interesting question and one that deserves an answer - especially if it results in saving a perfectly good beer somewhere down the line.

 So, will beer catch fire?
 Find the answer down below.

 The short answer, and the answer you’re probably looking for, is no.

 Beer is not flammable, nor is it a fire hazard, as it does not have a high enough alcohol percentage.

 In other words, save your beer and don’t waste it on any flammability tests!